 If the incident was your fault and you have insurance, you may want to submit a claim to your carrier.
 You can include the cost of replacing your car seat along with other property damage losses.

-However, if someone else’s negligence caused a car crash severe enough to warrant replacement of your child’s car set, that person—or their insurance company—may have responsibility for that and other accident-related costs.
+However, if someone else’s negligence caused a car crash severe enough to warrant replacing your child’s car set, that person—or their insurance company—may have responsibility for that and other accident-related costs.
+We must prove that: